Traditional Wooden Arrows For Hunting Or Target Practice - My Archery Corner

 Which one will it be?

-The Wooden Practice Arrows with eagle feathers?
+The Bamboo Arrows with turkey feathers?

 I think that they are perfect for beginners with a small budget.